Regulations covering minimum wages and statutory pay apply to almost every business.

 6.6 You can withhold SSP if the worker:

-- Has recently drawn a state benefit (such as sickness, incapacity or maternity benefit).
+- Has recently drawn a state benefit (such as maternity allowance or Employment and Support Allowance).

 - Is held in custody.